-The ultimate UK parent undertaking is AGL, which is the parent undertaking of the largest group to consolidate these financial statements.
-The smallest group to consolidate these financial statements is Arqiva Group Parent Limited ('AGPL').
+The ultimate UK parent undertaking is AGL, which is the parent undertaking of the largest Group to consolidate these financial statements.
+The smallest Group to consolidate these financial statements is Arqiva Group Parent Limited ('AGPL').
 Copies of the AGL and AGPL consolidated financial statements can be obtained from the Company Secretary of each Company at Crawley Court, Winchester, Hampshire, SO21 2QA.

-AGL is owned by a consortium of shareholders including Canada Pension Plan Investment Board, Macquarie European Infrastructure Fund II, other Macquarie managed funds and minorities.
-There is no ultimate controlling party of the Company above AGL, as defined by FRS 101.
+The Company is owned by a consortium of shareholders including Digital 9 Infrastructure, Macquarie European Infrastructure Fund II, other Macquarie managed funds and minorities.